Vivek-raj-gupta-2002/Amazon-Site/README.md

 http://localhost:8000/
 ```

 ### Remember
 1. Docker must be installed on your system to run this project.
 2. Set `DEBUG` in `settings.py` to `True` during development, otherwise set it to `False`.
+3. If you are running the command for the first time, close it by pressing `Ctrl + C` and rerun the command.

 ## Features
 1. Automatically collects data at 12:00 AM (IST) daily.